How to Stay Mentally Stable During Your Job Search

 Track Your Activity Metrics

 Record your application count, interview count, and pass rates as numbers.
 Even when you feel like "nothing is working," looking at the data might reveal that a 30% screening pass rate isn't bad at all.
 Data serves as an anchor against emotional swings.
+Whether you use a spreadsheet or a handwritten notebook doesn't matter.
+What matters is building the habit of evaluating progress based on facts rather than feelings.

 Analyze Rejection Reasons